UWARG/WARG-Ground-Station/README.md

 # Installation
 1. Clone the repo
 2. Download [Node.js](https://nodejs.org/en/) for your OS
-3. Run `npm install` to install the app dependencies (which includes NW.js)
+3. Run `npm install` to install the app dependencies (which includes electron)
 4. Download [sat_tiles.zip](https://drive.google.com/file/d/0BwjduHozuvOiaUFzV2dZdncyZnc/view?usp=sharing) and extract the `sat_tiles` folder to the assets folder of the project
 5. Run `npm start` to start the app

-# Building
-You have the option of building a self-contained cross-platform executable of the groundstation if you so wish.
-To do this, simply run `npm install` to install all of the apps dependencies, then run `npm run build`.
-This will use [nw-builder](https://github.com/nwjs/nw-builder) to build the executable of the app and save it in the build directory.

 # Running the simulation
 The Ground Station supports simulations, so the data-relay-station doesn't actually have to be run.
 Click on the `Window>>Simulation Mode` menu item to open the simulation window and start up the simulator.

+# Running Tests
+Run `npm test` to run the unit tests.
+The groundstation uses `mocha` as its BDD testing framework, `sinonjs` as its method stubbing library, `chai` as its assertion library, as well as `rewire` to mock out require calls,  and `isntanbul` for code coverage reports.

 #Licence
 Copyright (c) 2016, Waterloo Aerial Robotics Group (WARG)